 Matt finishes are great for many reasons.
 For one, it’s harder to see any marks, such as fingerprints or scratches, which may be especially good for those with young children.

-Due to the more muted effect of matt finishes, you will also enjoy a fantastic consistency in colour, giving a solid, even, and impressive look to your kitchen.
+Due to matt finishes' more muted effect, you will also enjoy a fantastic colour consistency, giving a solid, even, and impressive look to your kitchen.

 Not only that, but a well-done matt kitchen finish oozes sophistication and style.